-As chairman of controversial Cuadrilla Resources Browne has in recent years led the charge for fracking in the UK.
+As chairman of the controversial fracking firm Cuadrilla Resources until 2015, Browne led the charge for fracking in the UK for many years.

 Browne told his audience that 'we should make more use' of solar technology.
 He appeared less supportive of the UK government's controversial decision to back French firm EDF Energy's new nuclear power plant at Hinkley Point.
 Nuclear power, said Browne, was 'very, very expensive indeed' and the siting of new reactors on the coast when sea level and storm surges are rising was a 'big issue' and so they must be made resilient.

-Browne is the international advisory board chairman of Mubadala Oil and Gas, a company owned by the government of Abu Dhabi, and says it has signed an agreement with Somalia's government to help it find oil.
+In 2014 Browne was on the international advisory board chairman of Mubadala Oil and Gas, a company owned by the government of Abu Dhabi, which at the time had signed an agreement with Somalia's government to help it find oil.
 When asked about this, Lord Browne declined to comment and Mubadala is not declared in his register of interests.

 - Lord Browne of Madingley was born in 1948.
 He joined BP in 1966 as a university apprentice.
 He holds degrees from Cambridge University and Stanford University, California.
 He is a Fellow of the Royal Society, the American Academy of Arts and Sciences and the Royal Academy of Engineering.
 He has numerous honorary degrees, fellowships and awards.